slamora/brackets-wiki/How-to-Use-Brackets.md

 There are two different ways to use Live Preview:

 **With no backend (i.e. server-side) logic** — Open an HTML file and select **File > Live Preview** (or click the "lightning bolt" icon).
 Brackets will launch Chrome and open your file in a new tab.
-The content is served statically from a built-in server that Brackets run — it doesn't contain any of your app's backend logic.
+The content is served statically from a built-in server that Brackets runs — it doesn't contain any of your app's backend logic.

 This mode offers the full range of Live Preview functionality:
 * Browser preview updates in real time as you type in HTML _and_ CSS files (without reloading)